gazrogers/gubbins/README.md

 I'm starting with what I use in my day job - PHP with Phalcon for the backend.
 After that, assuming I don't lose interest, we'll see.

+*Edit*: I really don't know why bother doing this.
+I get so bored so quick that I just end up with a load of not very interesting incomplete things.